Lower & Middle School

 How do teachers work with each other?

-Teachers always work in co-teaching teams, drawing on each other’s strengths to ensure that the classroom runs smoothly and the program is rich and dynamic.
+Teachers work in teaching teams, drawing on each other’s strengths to ensure that each classroom and the school runs smoothly and the learning is rich and dynamic.
+Additionally, they can collaborate at a network level, sharing successful teaching approaches.
+They also partner with subject matter experts and external resources to provide a diverse learning experience for all students.

 How do teachers work with parents?